-• Use of the Harmonized Implementation Tools (HIT)
+♦ Use of the Harmonized Implementation Tools (HIT)

 Using the INTERACT Harmonized Implementation Tools (application form, reporting forms, administrative, eligibility and assessment criteria, etc.) is especially useful for applicants applying for funding from different funds as many funds will use the same approach, formats or rules, which are then familiar for the partnership.
-In addition, the use of the HIT enables the exchange of good practices from different ETC programmes and ensures that the focus of the documentation lies on the essential components, which are needed for a good cooperation project.
-The HIT should be used when preparing the Call in 2015.
-Trainings on HIT of the authorities, bodies, applicants and beneficiaries will take place regularly.
+In addition, the use of the Harmonised Implementation Tools enables the exchange of good practices from different ETC programmes and ensures that the focus of the documentation lies on the essential components, which are needed for a good cooperation project.
+The HIT should be used when preparing the Call in 2015 and trainings on HIT of the authorities, bodies, applicants and beneficiaries will take place regularly.

-• Extended use of simplified cost options and rules on eligibility of expenditure at the EU level
+♦ Extended use of simplified cost options and rules on eligibility of expenditure at the EU level

 The simplified cost options (e.g. unit cost, lump sums, flat rate, shared costs etc.) that have been made available by the ESI Regulations are planned to be used and will be defined in the Call.
 The aim of the simplified cost options is to reduce the amount of needed paperwork and to speed up the reporting, verification and control procedures.
-When deciding on the eligibility rules and simplified cost options on the programme level, as defined in Article 67 (simplified costs option) and Article 68 (flat-rate calculation of office and administrative costs) of CPR and in the Commission Regulation (EU) No 481/2014 ), the experience of the MA, CA and JS of the current period as well as that of the FLC's will be taken into account.
+When deciding on the eligibility rules and simplified cost options on the programme level, as defined in regulations and the delegated acts, the experience of the MA, CA and JS of the current period as well as that of the FLC's will be taken into account.

-With the aim of harmonized approach, the MA in cooperation with the FLCs and other involved parties will provide guidelines on eligibility of costs to the programme partners.
+In support of project partners, with the aim of harmonized approach at the level of programme area, the MA in cooperation with the FLCs and other involved parties will provide guidelines on eligibility of costs to the programme partners.

-Simplification of the monitoring system (e-MS)
+♦ Simplification of the monitoring system (e-MS)

-The new programme monitoring system is prepared based on the INTERACT HIT and in cooperation with INTERACT and other ETC programmes.
+The new programme monitoring system is prepared based on the INTERACT Harmonized Implementation Tools and in cooperation with INTERACT and other ETC programmes.
 The templates and processes are based on the most essential elements and the structure has been based on an analysis of best practices from several ETC programmes.
 Also the fact that a lot of programmes use the same templates will simplify for beneficiaries applying from several funding instruments.

 The online monitoring system will also enable multi-lingual tool.
 Furthermore, it eliminates the need to send documents in paper and with signatures.
 It also allows for streamlined and efficient handling of any changes required to the project application as both the project and JS/MA can access the same information in the database.
 It allows for interactive and/or pre-filled forms by the system on the basis of the data which is stored at consecutive steps of the procedures, for automatic calculations preventing mistakes and speeding up the work, where appropriate, automatic embedded controls which reduce as much as possible back and forth exchange of documents, system generated alerts to inform the beneficiary of the possibility to perform certain actions and on-line status tracking meaning that the beneficiary can follow up the current state of the project, which results in more transparency.
 Due to the principle of information inserted only once the beneficiaries avoid doing extra work.
-The e-MS also greatly reduces the amount of documents that need to be signed and sent in.
+The e-Monitoring System also greatly reduces the amount of documents that need to be signed and sent in.
 The e-MS should be used when preparing the Call in 2015 and trainings on e-MS of the authorities, bodies, applicants and beneficiaries will take place regularly.